awnonbhowmik/awnonbhowmik/README.md

 -------------------------------------------------
 <div align="justify">

-I am currently a graduate student in Data Analytics at Colorado State University Global.
-I hold an associate's and bachelor's degree in Mathematics from CUNY institutions complemented by a minor in Computer Science.
-After completing my master’s program, I plan to pursue a doctoral track in Cybersecurity.
-My passion for mathematics has grown over the years, and those familiar with my contributions on platforms like [Quora](https://www.quora.com/profile/%E0%A6%85%E0%A6%A8%E0%A6%A8-%E0%A6%AD%E0%A7%8C%E0%A6%AE%E0%A6%BF%E0%A6%95-Awnon-Bhowmik) and [StackExchange](https://math.stackexchange.com/users/515900/awnon-bhowmik) can attest to my affinity for the subject.
-Since 2018, I have also developed a strong interest in cryptography, with a goal of integrating data analytics and information security.
+I am currently a doctoral student in Cybersecurity and Information Assurance at Colorado Technical University.
+I earned my Master’s degree in Data Analytics from Colorado State University Global, graduating with a perfect 4.0 GPA.
+I also hold associate’s and bachelor’s degrees in Mathematics from CUNY institutions, complemented by a minor in Computer Science.
+Over the years, my passion for mathematics has grown significantly.
+Those familiar with my contributions on platforms like [Quora](https://www.quora.com/profile/%E0%A6%85%E0%A6%A8%E0%A6%A8-%E0%A6%AD%E0%A7%8C%E0%A6%AE%E0%A6%BF%E0%A6%95-Awnon-Bhowmik) and [StackExchange](https://math.stackexchange.com/users/515900/awnon-bhowmik) can attest to my deep engagement with the subject.
+Since 2018, I have also developed a strong interest in cryptography, with an ongoing research focus on integrating data analytics and information security within my doctoral work.

 In addition to my academic journey, I have over a decade of experience as an educator, teaching mathematics at various CUNY colleges and working as a substitute teacher for the NYC Department of Education.
 Currently, I work as a backend developer, leveraging my expertise in mathematics, software development, and data analytics.